Join the Moot!

 or LL.M./Erasmus), are interested in international commercial and

 procedural law, fluent in English and have strong communication skills,

 the Vis Moot Court is exactly what you are looking for.
 We look

 forward to your application by email, which should be directed to

 University of Marburg

 Institute for Procedural Law

 wolffr (at) staff (dot) uni-marburg (dot) de

-The application deadline will end on May 22, 2015.
+The application deadline will be during the summer term 2017.
 Subsequently, the Marburg team will be chosen in a competition-based proceeding.